-MSW Field Internship Requirements
+MSW Field/Practicum Internship Requirements

-The MSW Program offers a comprehensive field education experience for both generalist foundation students (first year for full-time students, second year for part-time students), and specialization year students (second year for full-time students, fourth year for part-time Azusa students, third year for part-time Inland Empire student, first year for full-time Advanced Standing students, and second year for part-time Advanced Standing students).
-The generalist foundation year field education experience focuses on exposing students to generalist social work practice with individuals, families, groups, organizations and communities.
-The generalist foundation year field internship setting is determined by the field faculty and is based on the availability of learning activities that facilitate the development of professional identity in social work, generalist practice skills, and knowledge, ethics, and values.
+The MSW Program offers a comprehensive field/practicum experience for both generalist foundation students (first year for two year students, second year for three & four year students), and specialization year students (second year for 2 year students, final year for three and four year students, first year for 1 year Advanced Standing students, and second year for two year Advanced Standing students).

+The generalist foundation year internship experience focuses on exposing students to generalist social work practice with individuals, families, groups, organizations and communities.
+The generalist foundation year internship setting is determined by the field/practicum faculty and is based on the availability of learning activities that facilitate the development of professional identity in social work, generalist practice skills, and knowledge, ethics, and values.
 Examples of generalist foundation level practice skills are client engagement, assessments, micro, mezzo, and macro level interventions, and evaluation of practice effectiveness.

-At the specialization level, students are placed in agencies that offer advanced micro, mezzo, or macro level field experiences.
+At the specialization level, students are placed in agencies that offer advanced micro, mezzo, or macro level internship experiences.
 For the Clinical Practice with Individuals and Families Specialization, agencies that offer advanced clinical training opportunities to students are selected.
 For the Community Leadership and Program Administration Specialization, agencies involved in community organization, program administration, policy, and advocacy will be considered.
-Field sites are screened and selected based on the availability of social work experiences as well as values and ethics consistent with the requirements of the Council on Social Work Education (CSWE).
+Agency practicum sites are screened and selected based on the availability of social work experiences as well as values and ethics consistent with the requirements of the Council on Social Work Education (CSWE).
 In addition, the MSW Program recruits agencies that serve diverse ethnic, cultural, and socio-economic client populations.
-MSW students will spend a minimum of 480 hours each year in the field, for a minimum total of 960 hours at graduation.
-Advanced Standing students are required to complete a minimum of 600 field internship hours.
+MSW students will spend a minimum of 480 hours each year in their internships, for a minimum total of 960 hours at graduation.
+Advanced Standing students are required to complete a minimum of 600 internship hours.

-Field Seminar is a co-requisite course, taken concurrently with Field.
-If a student fails Field or Field Seminar and must repeat it the following year, the concurrent Field/Field Seminar must also be taken.
+Specialization Field Seminar, Research (fall semester), and Capstone (spring semester) are co-requisite courses, taken concurrently with Field.
+If a student fails Field, Field Seminar, Research, or Capstone, the courses must be repeated the following year, and concurrent enrollment is required.
 Successful completion of both generalist foundation year Field Seminar and Field with a grade of B- or above is required in order for the student to advance to the specialization year field internship.
 All Field and Field Seminar courses must be completed to meet minimum graduation requirements.

-Please note that students are typically required to complete a minimum 16 hours/week of field internship, however some specialization year internships require additional hours as a condition of placement.
+Please note that students are typically required to complete a minimum 16 hours/week of internship, however some specialization year internships require additional hours as a condition of placement.
 Course credit is not given for life experiences or for previous or current work experience.

-Conduct in Social Work Field Internship
+Conduct in Social Work Internship

 Students are expected to abide by the Department of Social Work Code of Conduct, Azusa Pacific University's Standards of Conduct (see Academic Catalog), and the NASW Social Work Code of Ethics.
-Failure to do so may result in disciplinary action or dismissal from the field internship and/or the MSW Program.
+Failure to do so may result in disciplinary action or dismissal from the internship and/or the MSW Program.
 If students disagree with disciplinary actions taken at the department level, they may appeal using the Graduate Student Grievance Procedures described in the Academic Catalog.

-Please refer to the 2022-2023 Department of Social Work Field Education Manual for a full description of all field education policies and procedures.
+Please refer to the 2023-2024 Department of Social Work Field/Practicum Education Manual for a full description of all field/practicum policies and procedures.

-Field Internship Placement Procedure
+Field/Practicum Internship Placement Procedure